-Lead Scoring will automatically calculate the quality of a lead.
-Hot leads are instantly assigned to the sales rep by region.
-The unqualified leads can go into the campaign process until they reach the desired status.
+- Lead Scoring automatically calculates the quality of a lead.
+Hot leads are assigned to the sales rep by region in real-time.
+(The unqualified leads can go into a campaign until they reach the desired status.)

-Workflow tools remind sales reps to follow-up with their focused leads while marketing continues to nurture leads automatically based on their current interest level.
+- Workflow tools remind sales reps to follow-up with their focused leads.

 Understand the Needs of the Prospect

 - Email marketing and campaigns provide ongoing, product-focused content to your prospects.
 Their reactions to these marketing attempts offer insight into their product interests.